Callum6933/clinflow-api/README.md

 ## Current functionality:
 - Fetches/downloads UCI heart disease dataset
-- Built in functions for
+- Built in functions for:
     - Loading raw data
     - Cleaning raw data, and validating this cleaned data
     - Conversion to an sqlite database